MicrosoftDocs/cpp-docs/docs/standard-library/ranges.md

 In C++20, to say that concept *X* refines concept *Y* means that everything that satisfies concept *Y* also satisfies concept *X*.
 For example: *car*, *bus*, and *truck* all refine *vehicle*.

 The range concepts mirror the hierarchy of iterator categories.
-The following table lists various range concepts, along with the type of container that they can be applied to:
+The following table lists various range concepts, along with the types of containers that they can be applied to:

 | Range concept | Description | Supported containers |
 |--|--|--|